evertqin/RogerBlog/post/post30/post30.md

 Author: Ruogu Qin
 Date: 01/01/2016
 Tag: Technology
-     Reactjs
+     ReactJS
      Javascript

 First, please take a look at the demo below, there are some pre-populated data in the textarea, click the `Submit` button to see the result.
+(Note: I am going to keep making modification to this little app to make it better.)

-<iframe allowfullscreen style="width:100%; height: 1000px; border: none" src='http://evertqin.github.io/DistanceSort/'></iframe>
+<iframe allowfullscreen style="width:100%; height: 1000px; border: none" src='http://evertqin.github.io/distance_sort'></iframe>

 # Why I am building this